Bayesian Capital Management LP Takes Position in Match Group, Inc. (NASDAQ:MTCH)

 Match Group stock opened at $84.13 on Friday.
 The firm’s fifty day moving average price is $86.64 and its 200-day moving average price is $107.74.
 The stock has a market cap of $24.03 billion, a P/E ratio of 94.53, a price-to-earnings-growth ratio of 0.73 and a beta of 1.17.
 Match Group, Inc. has a fifty-two week low of $67.87 and a fifty-two week high of $182.00.

 A number of analysts recently commented on MTCH shares.
-Cowen dropped their price target on shares of Match Group from $150.00 to $134.00 in a research note on Thursday, April 28th.
-Wedbush dropped their price target on shares of Match Group from $130.00 to $98.00 in a research note on Thursday, May 5th.
-Zacks Investment Research upgraded shares of Match Group from a “hold” rating to a “buy” rating and set a $94.00 price target on the stock in a research note on Tuesday, March 8th.
-StockNews.com upgraded shares of Match Group from a “sell” rating to a “hold” rating in a research note on Saturday, May 14th.
-Finally, Wells Fargo & Company upgraded shares of Match Group from an “equal weight” rating to an “overweight” rating and lowered their target price for the stock from $140.00 to $115.00 in a research note on Monday, May 9th.
+JPMorgan Chase & Co. dropped their price target on shares of Match Group from $165.00 to $135.00 and set an “overweight” rating on the stock in a research note on Tuesday, April 26th.
+Barclays dropped their price target on shares of Match Group from $153.00 to $132.00 and set an “equal weight” rating on the stock in a research note on Thursday, February 3rd.
+BTIG Research dropped their price target on shares of Match Group from $140.00 to $110.00 in a research note on Thursday, May 5th.
+The Goldman Sachs Group lowered their target price on shares of Match Group from $157.00 to $152.00 and set a “buy” rating on the stock in a research note on Thursday, February 3rd.
+Finally, Loop Capital began coverage on shares of Match Group in a research note on Monday, April 11th.
+They issued a “buy” rating and a $140.00 target price on the stock.
 Four investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
 Based on data from MarketBeat, Match Group currently has a consensus rating of “Buy” and a consensus price target of $131.89.

 About Match Group (Get Rating)